MeltemKocak/flutter24_bootcamp/README.md

 - **Notifications:** Users can customize notification settings, including which events trigger notifications.
 - **Themes:** Users can choose from a variety of themes to personalize the appearance of the app.

+### 6. Menu Screen
+- **User-Friendly View:** This screen allows users to access today's tasks, habits, or journal pages.
+They can also access all stories created by the Story Tool or their deleted to-do tasks and goals.
+- **Logout:** Users can log out of the application from this screen.
+- **Settings:**
+  * **Theme:**
+      *	**Theme Change:** Allows using the app in different themes and personalizing it.
+  * **Language:**
+      * **Language Change:** Although the app opens in the language used on the phone, users can change it to other available languages.
+  * **Feedback and Support:** Allows users to provide feedback about the app and receive support.
+  * **About:** Provides information about the app, mission and vision statements, and details about the development team.

 <details>